roelderickx/hikingmap/render_mapnik/README.md

 | --- | -----------
 | mapstyle | The filename of the mapnik stylesheet.
 This stylesheet contains the style to draw the actual map.
 | hikingmapstyle | The filename of the hikingmap stylesheet.
 This stylesheet contains the styles to draw the GPX track and waypoints.
 | outputformat | Output format.
-See the [mapnik documentation](http://mapnik.org/docs/v2.2.0/api/python/mapnik._mapnik-module.html#render_to_file) for possible values
+See the [mapnik documentation](http://mapnik.org/docs/v2.2.0/api/python/mapnik._mapnik-module.html#render_to_file) for possible values.
 | dpi | Amount of detail to render in dots per inch.
-This value is unrelated to the setting on your printer, a higher value will simply result in smaller icons, thinner roads and unreadable text
+This value is unrelated to the setting on your printer, a higher value will simply result in smaller icons, thinner roads and unreadable text.
-| scalefactor | The scale factor to use when rendering to image formats
+| scalefactor | The scale factor to use when rendering to image formats.
-| fontdirs | One or more subtags fontdir can be added with additional font directories to search for by mapnik.
+| fontdirs | Optional.
+Can contain one or more fontdir subtags with additional font directories to be used by mapnik.